The New Adventures of Ocean Girl

 The New Adventures of Ocean Girl is an Australian animated television series inspired by the live-action series Ocean Girl.

-Plot synopsis
+Synopsis

 On the planet of Oceana there were four life giving crystals guarded by the Sacred Whales, the keepers of wisdom.
 Thousands of years ago Galiel, the evil space wizard, stole one of the crystals and upset the balance of nature.
 Now Neri, Princess of Oceana, must search for the crystal and restore the balance of nature.